 See your project on a grid with List View

 As one of Asana’s most popular views, List View provides at-a-glance insight into who’s doing what by when.
-In List View, you can see a task’s name, assignee, due date, and number of associated subtasks in a linear grid view.
+List View resembles a to-do list, displaying a task’s name, assignee, due date, and number of associated subtasks in a linear grid view.

 Pro tip: Sort your tasks by custom fields—similar to how you would for column headers in a spreadsheet.

 - Meeting agenda: Share meeting goals and talking points in advance.
 During a meeting, easily capture and assign action items, so everyone has clear next steps.
 You can also create a section for async questions and thoughts.
 Get the template and try it for your next meeting.

 - Operations project plan: Create efficiency with sections for Planning, Milestones, and Follow Up Steps.
 Add custom fields like Priority and Task Progress to get at-a-glance clarity and keep the whole team running smoothly.
 Get the template, and never manually duplicate a project plan again!

 Track work as it moves through phases with Board View